scjx123/ip/Welcome file.md

 The following section shows my contribution to the DOMNUS User Guide.
 It includes: Domsun Tutorial, mc and stats.
 {start of extract}
 {end of extract}
 The Domsun tutorial section was a result of the peer feedback during the PE Dry run.
-As we our application requires the user to be familiar with its operation before truly understanding the extent of how intuitive it actually is, this section aims to bridge the learning gap by providing
+As i realized the importance for user to have an intuition of bridge the learning gap by providing an intuitive picture guide for the user.

 {include some extracts from the document here}